 There isn’t any doubt that weather changes can trigger migraines.
-Although the exact mechanism is still the subject of research, an article in The Journal of Headache and Pain says that people who are sensitive to changes in temperature have a higher incidence of migraines when the weather becomes cold.
+Although the exact mechanism is still the subject of research, an article in

 Other weather triggers may include high humidity, strong winds, and variations in atmospheric pressure.
 These usually indicate stormy weather is coming, but bright sunlight can also trigger migraines, according to a study published in European Neurology.

 The authors point to both temperature and bright sunlight as possible triggers in some people with migraines.
 Others seem to be affected only by the latter.
 It’s worth noting that warm temperature on its own isn’t considered to be enough to trigger an attack.

 People who wore hats and sunglasses and chose shade had a lower frequency of headaches, as long as the time spent in the sun was relatively short.
 Proper managing of pre-exposure conditions may help prevent the onset of migraine headaches triggered by changes in weather.